NLion74/Matrix-Notifier/README.md

 Now everything should be up and running and you can now.

-#### Disclaimer

-When deleting the messages.db database of the server you will have to also delete ids.json.
-Otherwise the bot will not send messages where the id is saved within the ids.json file.

 ### Install from source

 Building from source is not recommended but if you decide to do so anyways heres a guide.